Bernays-Schoenfinkel-Ramsey with Simple Bounds is NEXPTIME-complete: Basic Definitions

-We hierarchically extend the base specification $\<\Sigma_\LA, \fM\>$ by the free sort $\S$ and finite sets $\Omega$ and $\Pi$ of \emph{free constant symbols} and \emph{free predicate symbols}, respectively, each equipped with appropriate sort information.
+In order to hierarchically extend the base theory by the BSR fragment, we introduce the free sort $\S$, a countably-infinite set $V_\S$ of \emph{free-sort variables}, usually denoted $u, w$, a finite set $\Omega$ of \emph{free constant symbols of sort $\S$} and a finite set $\Pi$ of \emph{free predicate symbols} equipped with appropriate sort information.
+Note that every predicate symbol in $\Pi$ has a finite, nonnegative arity and can be of a mixed sorting over the two sorts $\R$ and $\S$.
+For instance $P : \R \times \S \times \R$ denotes a predicate with two real-valued arguments and one argument of the free sort.
 We use the symbol $\approx$ to denote the built-in equality predicate on $\S$.
 To avoid confusion, we assume each constant or predicate symbol to occur in at most one of the sets $\Omega_\LA$, $\Omega_\LA^\alpha$, $\Omega$, $\Pi_\LA$, $\Pi$ and that none of these sets contains the $\approx$ symbol.
-In the light of sorted terms we consider two disjoint countably infinite sets of variables $V_\R$ -- the \emph{variables of the base sort}, usually denoted $x, y, z$ -- and $V_\S$ -- the \emph{free-sort variables}, usually denoted $u, w$.